College of Nursing Re-Entry Plan, Information, & Resources for COVID-19

 RISE is an intensive learning experience designed to support student success in the DNP program.
 DNP students are required to attend RISE in Tucson, AZ on an annual basis.
 RISE attendance for part-time students may vary.

-Clinical Skills Intensive (CSI) helps prepare DNP students for further specialty-specific skills under the supervision of a clinical preceptor.
+Clinical Preparation Intensive (CPI) helps prepare DNP students for further specialty-specific skills under the supervision of a clinical preceptor.
 Students are required to attend in Tucson, AZ once before the start of clinical coursework.

 Clinical Practicum

-Clinical placements for students are arranged with appropriate preceptors, clinical coordinators and administrators.
+Clinical placements for nurse practitioner students are arranged with appropriate preceptors and administrators.
 Priority is given to arranging clinical placements in the student's geographical area.

 Additional Program Options